European breakdown cover in Spain

 Yes, you can.
 You don’t need any additional documents to travel in Spain after Brexit that you didn’t before Brexit.
 As long as you’re not bringing a car into the country for more than 6 months in a 12-month period.
 And remember to bring essential driving equipment in a European driving kit.

-You can drive in Spain on a UK license.
+You can drive in Spain on a UK license for up to 6 months in any period of 12 months.
 You’ll just need another poof of ID, like your passport, your motor insurance certificate and V5 registration document.

 If you’re driving in Spain, you need a UK sticker – no matter what your license plate says.
 You can get one in an RAC European Driving Kit.